-F. No work shall be performed within 50 feet of land subject to flooding that abuts an estimated habitat area as designated on the most current map prepared by the Massachusetts Natural Heritage and Endangered Species Program unless the Applicant can demonstrate by a preponderance of credible evidence that the work will not have any short term or long term adverse effect on the resource area values protected by the Bylaw.
+E. No work shall be performed within 50 feet of land subject to flooding that abuts an estimated habitat area as designated on the most current map prepared by the Massachusetts Natural Heritage and Endangered Species Program unless the Applicant can demonstrate by a preponderance of credible evidence that the work will not have any short term or long term adverse effect on the resource area values protected by the Bylaw.

-Section 25 - Vegetation Removal and Replacement
+Section 24 - Vegetation Removal and Replacement

 A. Findings: Vegetation in a resource area protected by the Bylaw is significant for wildlife, wildlife habitat and water quality.
-In addition, vegetation helps to control flood and storm damage, and trees provide carbon sequestration and shade to offset heat-island effects, thereby mitigating potential impacts of climate change when their replacement is equal to or greater than the loss.
-Vegetation provides food, shelter, shade, sediment control, bank stabilization, biodiversity, pollutant uptake, evapotranspiration, and aesthetics.
+In addition, vegetation controls flood and storm damage, thereby mitigating potential impacts of climate change.
+Vegetation provides food, shelter, socialization, shade, water detention, sediment control, bank stabilization, biodiversity, pollutant uptake, evapotranspiration of water, aesthetics, and atmospheric purification.
 In addition, plant size ordinarily is proportional to habitat value; i.e., large wooded trees are of greatest habitat value, followed by bushes, and then ground cover.
+Thus, an adequate quantity of vegetation must be maintained so that resource areas protected by the Bylaw can provide the resource area values protected by the Bylaw, including, but not limited to: flood control, storm damage prevention, pollution abatement, wildlife protection, aesthetic value, and recreation.

-B. No vegetation in a resource area protected by the Bylaw shall be damaged, extensively pruned, or removed without written approval by the Commission, and in-kind replacement shall be provided according to Commission requirements.
-Extensive pruning is defined as removal of more than 20% of the crown and/or limbs.
-For extensive pruning or removal of vegetation because of an Imminent Risk to Public Health and Safety, in-kind replacement shall be to the extent practicable as determined by the Commission (See Section 10 of these Regulations for Emergency Certification).
+B. No vegetation in a resource area protected by the Bylaw shall be damaged, extensively pruned, or removed without written approval by the Commission and in-kind replacement.
+Extensive pruning is defined as removal of 20% or more of limbs or growth.
+For extensive pruning or removal of vegetation because of an Imminent Risk to Public Health and Safety, in-kind replacement shall be to the extent practicable as determined by the Commission (See Section 9 of these Regulations for Emergency Certification).

-C. An "in-kind replacement" shall consider a combination of species type, size, and surface area as measured by the drip line of the impacted plant(s) or the diameter at breast height (dbh) for trees.
-"In-kind replacement" means planting the same type of plant species (if native) that was removed, extensively pruned, or damaged, of sizes and quantities as specified in Section 25.E.5, unless compelling evidence is presented in writing that explains why the resource area values under the Bylaw are promoted through an alternative proposal.
-An in-kind replacement should occur within the same resource area or another resource area located in close proximity on the project site.
-Only native, non-invasive plant species shall be planted as replacements, unless there are non-native, non-invasive alternatives that are valuable in some/all of the following areas: bees, butterflies, etc.
+C. "In-kind replacement" shall refer to a combination of species type and surface area as defined by the area delineated by the drip line of the affected plant(s).
+"In-kind" means the same type and quantity of plant species that was removed, extensively pruned, or damaged, unless compelling evidence is presented in writing that explains why the resource area values under the Bylaw are promoted through an alternative proposal, and planted within the same resource area or another resource area located in close proximity on the project site.
+Notwithstanding the foregoing, only non-invasive plant species shall be planted as replacements.

-D. In all instances, the reasons for removal must be clearly stated in writing before executing the removal.
+D. The criteria for removal of vegetation follow.
+In all instances, the reasons for removal must be expressed in writing before the removal.
 In administering this standard, the Commission shall consider species selection, location, and timing of the plantings.
-Vegetation removal criteria are as follows.

-- (1) Existing vegetation is in a state of irreversible decay, or undesirable vegetation is present as a result of unintentional lack of maintenance. - (2) A bank or slope stabilization plan requires the restructuring of soils occupied by the vegetation to be removed.
+- (1) Health of Vegetation Vegetation in a state of irreversible decay, or undesirable vegetation present as a result of unintentional lack of maintenance may be offered as a reason(s) for removal. - (2) Bank or Slope Stabilization

+A bank or slope stabilization plan requires the restructuring of soils occupied by vegetation.